zafarbekhoshimov/zafarbekhoshimov/README.md

 Skills: Python/DeepLearning/DataAnalysis

-- 🌱 I’m currently learning at VeraVla edu online school
+- 🌱 I have studied at VeraVla edu online school
 - 👯 I’m looking to collaborate on AI and Data Science projects
 - 📫 How to reach me: zafarbekjon1997@gmail.com